ProofAgent Harness Documentation

 --agent-model claude-haiku-4-5 --llm gpt-4.1

-# Route the JUDGE to a local mlx / vllm / lm-studio proxy
+# Route the Harness LLM to a local mlx / vllm / lm-studio proxy

 --agent-model claude-haiku-4-5 \